chandanpatel23/chandanpatel23/README.md

-- 👋 Hi, I’m @chandanpatel23
+- 👋 Hi, I’m Chandan Singh Patel
 - 👀 I’m interested in Machine learning and Artificial intelligence
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning
-- 📫 How to reach me ...
+- 📫 You can reach me on chandanpatel23@gmail.com

 <!---
 chandanpatel23/chandanpatel23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.